Have you ever invested in marketing tools for your business, but felt that perhaps you could be doing more with them?

 - The Eventbrite integration allows you to pull people who register for an event of yours straight into your Hubspot contacts (or mark current contacts who register).
 This means you can monitor their activity on your site and easily communicate updates to them.

-Hubspot Sales gives you a range of productivity and time-saving tools which you can use for free.
-The many tools can help you track your lead generation and provide you with useful data for further marketing.
+Hubspot Sales gives you a range of productivity and time-saving tools which you can use to improve your sales process.
+These tools can help you track your lead generation and provide you with useful data for further marketing.

-A cool feature of Hubspot Sales is that it can offer you very detailed analytics about your email campaigns, which then allows you to select your best-performers and turn them into templates that your team can repeat.
+A cool feature of HubSpot Sales is that it can offer you very detailed analytics about your email campaigns, which then allows you to select your best performers and save them as templates.

-One of the tricks to Hubspot digital marketing is to keep on top of what’s happening in your business by receiving regular reports.
+One of the tricks to HubSpot digital marketing is to keep on top of what’s happening in your company by receiving regular reports.
 It is quite a vast and detailed package, so sometimes it helps to get a bit of a kickstart on the sorts of reports you should be generating and how to do so.

-Fortunately, Hubspot has this covered by providing “Reporting recipes” – commonly used reports which help you to clearly track your marketing efforts.
-To find reporting recipes, navigate to Reports > Reports Home and click on “Recipes” in the left-hand column.
+Fortunately, HubSpot has this covered by providing “Reporting Recipes.”
+These are commonly used reports which help you clearly track your marketing efforts.

 You can now view some of the most commonly used report recipes, such as: